The flexible images are responsive web design’s second pillar. They allows us to provide image solutions with no restrictions to a fixed display size.

 Adaptive Images detects your visitor's screen size and automatically creates, caches, and delivers device appropriate re-scaled versions of your web page's embeded HTML images.
 No mark-up changes needed.
 It is intended for use with Responsive Designs and to be combined with Fluid Image techniques.

 Why?
 Because your site is being increasingly viewed on smaller, slower, low bandwidth devices.
 On those devices your desktop-centric images load slowly, cause UI lag, and cost you and your visitors un-necessary bandwidth and money.
-Adaptive Images fixes that.
+Adaptive Images in your website design fixes that.

 So, what does this solution do?